 During back-to-school season and throughout the year, one of the most important purchases on any parent's shopping list should be a pair of proper fitting shoes for their child.
 For many parents, shoe shopping may seem easier than a pop-quiz in gym class, but several important factors should be considered:

 Children's Feet Change With Age.
 Shoe and sock sizes may change every few months as a child's feet grow.

 Shoes That Don't Fit Properly Can Aggravate the Feet.
 Always measure a child's feet before buying shoes, and watch for signs of irritation.

 Never Hand Down Footwear.
 Just because a shoe size fits one child comfortably doesn't mean it will fit another the same way.
 Also, sharing shoes can spread fungi like athlete's foot and nail fungus.

-Examine the Heels.
-Children may wear through the heels of shoes quicker than outgrowing shoes themselves.
-Uneven heel wear can indicate a foot problem that should be checked by a podiatrist.
+Examine the Soles.
+Children may wear through the sole of shoes more quickly than they outgrow shoes.
+Uneven wear in the toe or heel can indicate a foot problem that should be checked by a podiatrist.

 Take Your Child Shoe Shopping.
 Every shoe fits differently.
 Letting a kid have a say in the shoe buying process promotes healthy foot habits down the road.

 Always Buy for the Larger Foot.
 Feet are seldom precisely the same size.